 "Jesus said to me; 'How many times would you have abandoned Me, my son, if I had not crucified you.
 Beneath the cross, one learns love, and I do not give this to everyone, but only to those souls who are dearest to Me."

 Purgative.
 Suffering acts to purify and humble the soul.
 It is a crucible in which the impurities and worldly attachments are unmasked and expelled.
 Suffering can be physical (such as illnesses), emotional (humiliation, persecution, etc.), or spiritual (dryness in prayer, temptations, etc.).
-It can also be passive (imposed on us, beyond our control), or active (through pentitential practices such as fasting or small acts of self-denial).
+It can also be passive (imposed on us, beyond our control), or active (through penitential practices such as fasting or small acts of self-denial).
 This purgative trait of suffering [n.b., Purgative Way] is the first and most necessary step toward union with Our Lord, because it helps divest from the soul the "old man"; pride, avarice, lust, and worldly attachments.
-And like a good mother who is quick to shower her child with kisses for a good effort, so too is God quick to shower the soul with consolations and sweetness in prayer for every small act of love made in suffering.
-The more faith and trust the soul has, the more it will be compensated and given supernatural value.
+And like a good mother who is quick to shower her child with kisses for a good effort, so too is God quick to shower the soul with consolations and sweetness in prayer.
+The more faith and trust the soul has, the more it will be compensated and be given supernatural value.
 Saint John of the Cross believed that this stage was so necessary, that without a complete and total eradication of the appetites and self-will, a soul will never advance to higher degrees of holiness.
-He states; "One inordinate appetite alone....suffices to make the soul so captive, dirty, and unsightly, that until the appetite is purified, the soul is incapable of conformity with God in union."
+As he states; "One inordinate appetite alone....suffices to make the soul so captive, dirty, and unsightly, that until the appetite is purified, the soul is incapable of conformity with God in union."
 And again he writes; "It makes little difference whether a bird is tied down by a thread or by a chain.
-The bird will be held down just the same.
+The bird will be held down just the same."

 Unitive.
-Once metal has been sufficiently purified in the crucible, it can then be forged into a proper instrument; to be wielded by the hands of Christ.
-This second quality is a natural consequence from the first, in that the purification enables the soul to be united with God.
+Once metal has been sufficiently purified in the crucible, it can then be forged into a proper instrument to be wielded by the hands of the Welder.
+This second quality is a natural consequence of the first, in that the purification enables the soul to be united to God.
 The voids that are created in the fire of purification can now be filled with grace and sealed with virtue.
 In this stage, the soul begins to realize what it once thought was love, was only an imperfect affection.
-It is now beginning to understand what true love consists; not in sweet feelings, transports of the spirit, great works, or ecstasies, but in loving; in spending oneself for others; in giving until it hurts, without expecting any recompense.
-It is now discovering the true "secret to happiness" that so many self-help books atempt to answer; what men have searched the globe to find.
-It is a great mystery that has elluded many, and yet it is a profoundly simple foundation of Christinity, that; man can only find himself by giving himself away.
-As the pastoral council of Vatican II reminds us; "Man cannot find himself except by making a sincere gift of himself" The gaze of his entire being must turn away from himself completely, and only toward God and His beloved children; as total self-gift.
-As Saint Therese of Liseux once said; "I never made more progress in the spiritual life, as when I began to devote myself to praying for others."
-And so, in this stage, the soul is now "finding itself"; it is becoming more what it was created to be before the fall ("original man"), and its happiness increases seven-fold.
-Just as the force of a magnet increases as it draws nearer to iron, so too does the union between God and the soul increase in like kind.
+It is now beginning to understand what true love consists; not in consolations alone, not in transports of the spirit, nor great works, or ecstasies, but in loving; in spending oneself for others; in giving until it hurts, without expecting any recompense.
+It is now discovering the true "secret to happiness" that so many self-help books attempt to answer; what men have searched the globe to find.
+It is a great mystery that has eluded many, and yet it is a profoundly simple truth in Christianity, that; man can only find himself by giving himself away.
+As Vatican II reminds us; "Man cannot find himself except by making a sincere gift of himself" The gaze of his entire being must turn away from himself completely, and only toward God and His children in total self-gift.
+As Saint Therese of Lisieux once said; "I never made more progress in the spiritual life, as when I began to devote myself to praying for others."
+And so, in this stage, the soul is now "finding itself"; it is becoming more what it was created to be before the fall ("original man"), and its happiness increases beyond its imaginings.
+Just as the force of a magnet increases as it draws nearer to iron, so too does the union between God and the soul increase in like.
 But now, the soul is still not yet perfect.
 And so Our Lord may ask (but does not force) the soul to continue its advance.
 If the soul complies, she may begin to experience periods of interior darkness, or nights, where she must learn become detached not only from creatures and things of this earth, but also spiritual attachments as well; at times feeling as if a blind man walking in darkness, relying on only blind faith and obedience as its guide.
-It is during these periods that the soul makes the greatest progress, unbeknownced to itself.
-It is only until the darkness passes that the soul looks back and sees a great chasm it has crossed, utterly overwhelmed and inflamed with love.
+It is during these periods that the soul makes the greatest progress, unbeknownst to itself.
+And once the darkness passes, the soul looks back and sees the great chasm it crossed, utterly overwhelmed and inflamed with love.

 Saint Faustina: Sufferings, adversities, humiliations, failures and suspicions that have come my way are splinters that keep alive the fire of my love for You, O Jesus."

 And yet, redemptive suffering does not have to take on extreme forms as we might expect.
-But rather, any suffering, if offered with love, can be given refemptive value, even something as mundane as a toothache.
+But rather, any suffering, if offered with love, can have redemptive value, even something as mundane as a toothache.
 As Saint Therese reminds us, the smallest act of pure love is greater than the greatest miracles and feats of human strength, and can merit the conversion of souls.
 How is this possible?
 How can the prayers of a single person alter the lives of people on the other side of the world?
-How did Saint Faustina save 1,000 souls in just 40 days, by her sacrifices and prayers behind the walls of a cloister?
+How did Saint Faustina save 1,000 souls in just 40 days by her sacrifices and prayers behind the walls of a cloister?
 As we have learned by now, love knows no bounds; love is not limited by time or space.
 Although man is a finite being, he is capable of making an infinite gift to God through love (Catherine of Siena).